MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/troubleshoot-memory-grant-issues.md

 If you run SQL LogScout with *LightPerf*, *GeneralPerf*, or *DetailedPerf* scenario, the tool collects the necessary logs.
 You can then manually examine the YourServer_PerfStats.out and look for `-- dm_exec_query_resource_semaphores --` and `-- dm_exec_query_memory_grants --` outputs.
 Or, instead of manual examination, you can use [SQL Nexus](https://github.com/microsoft/sqlnexus) to import the output coming from SQL LogScout or PSSDIAG into a SQL Server database.
 SQL Nexus creates two tables `tbl_dm_exec_query_resource_semaphores` and `tbl_dm_exec_query_memory_grants`, which contain the information needed to diagnose memory grants.
 SQL LogScout and PSSDIAG also collect Perfmon logs in the form of *.BLG files, which can be used to review the performance counters described in [Performance Monitor counters](#performance-monitor-counters) section.

-## Why are Memory Grants important to a developer or DBA
+## Why are memory grants important to a developer or DBA

 Based on Microsoft support experience, memory grant issues tend to be some of the most common memory-related problems.
 Applications often execute seemingly simple queries that may end up causing performance issues on the SQL Server due to huge sort or hash operations.
-Such queries not only end up consuming much SQL Server memory, but also cause other queries to wait for memory to become available – thus the performance bottleneck.
+Such queries not only end up consuming much SQL Server memory, but also cause other queries to wait for memory to become available - thus the performance bottleneck.

-Using the tools outlined here (DMVs, Perfmon counters and actual query plan), you can identify which queries are large-grant consumers.
+Using the tools outlined here (DMVs, Perfmon counters, and actual query plan), you can identify which queries are large-grant consumers.
 Then you can tune or rewrite these queries to resolve or reduces the workspace memory usage.

 ## What can a developer do about Sort and Hash operations